sn-edit/docs/docs/README.md

 > Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.

 We would like to make sn-edit as minimal as possible.
-This means that in the long-run, we would rather have less features which are stable, than to support many and have a lot of issues with the scope of it.
+This means that in the long-run, we would rather have fewer features which are stable, than to support many and have a lot of issues with the scope of it.

 We are pro-simplicity.
 If we can get the information from a Servicenow instance, we would like to make the experience as easy as possible.
 For the supported commands, we always try to minimize the impact of **you** providing the minimal amount